 Across the EU, the top five skill shortage occupations are ICT professionals; medical doctors; science, technology, engineering and mathematics (STEM) professionals; nurses, midwives and teachers.

 Finding a job can be challenging when you are new to a country, especially if you do not speak Finnish or Swedish.
 Therefore, we strongly encourage full-degree students to learn the local language.

 Most universities in Finland offer Career Services.
 This should be the first stop for any student and graduate looking for a job.
 Although the Career Service is not a job recruitment agency, you can contact them for advice on possible local employment opportunities, and general tips on job hunting in Finland.

 Many jobs might not be announced publicly; instead, vacancies may be filled through unofficial channels, such as social media and social networks.
 Personal initiative is therefore also extremely important.

 Below we have listed some recruitment websites and agencies:

 CV and Job Application

-The most important documents used for job search in Finland are still the CV and the Cover Letter.
-When applying for a job, remember to always try to make the Cover Letter and CV reflect the open vacancy.
+The most important documents used for job search in Finland are the CV and the cover letter.
+When applying for a job, remember to always try to make the cover letter and CV reflect the open vacancy.
 In other words, highlight strengths you believe are important for that specific position.
 Most often, all requirements do not have to be fulfilled to be considered for a position, but if something is missing, think about how you can bring out your willingness to develop within the job.

 When applying for jobs in Finland, the CV should entail the following: